Our Team

 Mary is the Educational Projects and Digital Content Strategist in the Faculty of Medicine Office of Respectful Environments, Equity, Diversity and Inclusion.
 She oversees REDI’s communication strategy in line with its mission to support the culture transformation in the Faculty of Medicine.
 Her role includes promoting REDI’s work across the Faculty and managing the REDI website.
 She also supports the REDI Advisors in the design and development of REDI’s Education and Training Programming and organizes, promotes, and oversees the tracking of REDI activities and events.

 Mary brings to this role her education and work experience, which lies at the intersection of Computer Science, Education and Social Justice.
-As a Ph.D.
-Candidate in Educational Studies, her doctoral research follows a digital movement of Egyptian teachers on Facebook.
-It uses a social justice lens to analyze teachers’ calls for moral, material and legal justice.
+She has a PhD in Educational Studies from UBC.
+Her doctoral research followed a digital movement of Egyptian teachers on Facebook.
+It used a social justice lens to analyze teachers’ calls for moral, material and legal justice.
 Mary’s MA is in International and Comparative Education, and her BSc is in Computer Science, both from the American University in Cairo (AUC), Egypt.
-Prior to this role, she worked as a sessional instructor in the UBC Faculty of Education Teacher Education Program (BEd).
-She is the PI for the Diverse Career Paths of Educational Studies (EDST) Alumni initiative.
+Mary has extensive teaching experience.
+She worked as a sessional instructor in the UBC Faculty of Education Teacher Education Program (BEd) where she taught several courses including “EDST 401: Ethics and Teaching,” “EDST 403: Education, Knowledge and Curriculum,” “EDST 401: Education, School, and Social Institutions,” and “EPSE 310A: Assessment and Learning in the Classroom.”
+She worked as a high school Computer Science teacher in Egypt where she taught Web Design and Web 2.0 tools.
+She also taught in-service teachers in the Professional Educator Diploma integrating technology into the classroom.